dankelley/sextant/README.md

 sighting the sun angle without looking at the sun.

-This sun-observation method is **certainly NOT** a possibility with the sextant described below, because it does not involve a sun-blocking mechanism.
-Looking directly at the sun is, needless to say, **extremely** dangerous, because of the very high risk of permanent vision damage.
+This sun-observation method is **certainly NOT** a possibility with the sextant described below, because it lacks a sun-blocking mechanism, and looking directly at the sun is **extremely** dangerous.

 The purpose of the sextant provided here is to for use in finding angles (with respect to the horizontal), which allows a person to infer the